WangLabHKUST/CELLO/README.md

 * The additional glioblastoma data (either treated or untreated) for hypermutation detection are available from [43 samples](./input.wes.savi.txt) of whole-exome sequencing, [63 samples](./input.targeted.savi.txt) of targeted-DNA sequencing, and [51 samples](./input.rna.savi.txt) of RNA sequencing [3].
 * Note that the germline mutations have been removed from all the above shared data for protection of individual privacy.

+## How to Cite CELLO

+If you use CELLO in your research, please cite:

+Biaobin Jiang*, Dong Song*, Quanhua Mu, and Jiguang Wang#.
+(2020).
+CELLO: a longitudinal data analysis toolbox untangling cancer evolution. **Quantitative Biology**, Accepted.

 ## Reference

 [1] Jiguang Wang, Hossein Khiabanian, Davide Rossi, Giulia Fabbri, Valter Gattei, Francesco Forconi, Luca Laurenti, Roberto Marasca, Giovanni Del Poeta, Robin Foà, Laura Pasqualucci, Gianluca Gaidano, Raul Rabadan.
 (2014).
 [Tumor evolutionary directed graphs and the history of chronic lymphocytic leukemia.](https://elifesciences.org/articles/02869) **Elife**, 3, e02869.